hefax/testing/README.md

 testing
 =======

-I am just testing how this works.
-I want to compare how this works compared to my personal remote repositories.

-Yeah.
-I really should start using this just to keep my horrible code stuff in order.
+I will start using this more.
+All the testing code etc will be added there at some point.